visit-dav/visit/src/doc/dev_manual/LiveIncidentResponse.rst

 *low-hanging fruit* issues revealed by an incident.
 For example, if an incident reveals incorrect or missing documentation, the primary should work to fix such issues.
-As a rule of thumb, low-hanging fruit is considered to be anything that primary believes is fixable within a half-day's (4 hours) worth or effort.
+As a rule of thumb, low-hanging fruit is considered to be anything that primary believes is fixable within a half-day's (4 hours) worth of effort.

 When primary has challenges with incident diagnosis, s/he should feel free to engage other developers with help starting with the *backup*.
 When developer